lauravodden/Surviving-No-Kill-Shelters/README.md

-# Surviving-No-Kill-Shelters: An analysis of animal outcomes at the Austin Animal Center, Texas, USA.
+# Surviving no kill shelters: An analysis of animal outcomes at the Austin Animal Center, Texas, USA.
 Laura Vodden

 ## Summary